 - Watch your portion sizes, especially with dried fruit.
-A small apple has the same amount of carbohydrates as 2 tablespoons of raisins.
+Two tablespoons of raisins have the same amount of carbs as a small apple.

-- Choose fresh or frozen fruit when possible.
-Processed fruits like applesauce and canned fruit packed in syrup or fruit juice are often higher in carbs and can raise your blood sugar higher than fresh fruits.
+- Choose fresh or frozen fruit when you can.
+Processed fruits like applesauce and canned fruit in syrup or juice often have more carbs and can raise your blood sugar higher than fresh fruits.

-- Go easy on fruit juice.
-It’s high in carbs -- 8 ounces of apple juice has 29 grams of carbs.
-And it doesn’t have fiber to slow digestion and prevent blood sugar spikes.
-Research even links high amounts of fruit juice with a higher risk of type 2 diabetes.
+- Go easy on the fruit juice.
+It’s high in carbs: Eight ounces of apple juice has 29 grams of carbs.
+And it doesn’t have fiber to slow digestion and prevent blood sugar spikes like whole fruit does.
+Research even links drinking lots of fruit juice with a higher risk of type 2 diabetes.

-- Spread your fruit out over the course of the day.
+- Spread your fruit out over the day.
 Instead of two servings for breakfast, have one at breakfast and another at lunch or as a snack.

-All fruits have vitamins, phytochemicals, and other compounds that make them good for you.
+All fruits have vitamins, phytochemicals, and other things that make them good for you.
 But some are more likely to lower your chances of chronic disease: